About Me (Barbara Weibel)

 Pretty city lights in a plaza in the Chicago Loop

 “Maybe I could move back here,” I thought.
+Maybe Chicago in the winter wasn’t so bad after all.
 Then the winds picked up and the snow began to fall again.
 In the 18 degree temperatures my toes and fingers grew numb and I came to my senses.
 As we walked the mile to the train station I realized that instead of rekindling old traditions we had created new ones, which suited me just fine.
 I also began planning my escape to warm, sunny Sarasota.

 It is always a bitter-sweet feeling – visiting a place which is linked to lots of memories.